Facet disease surgery

-If you’ve been told you’re a candidate for facet disease surgery, you may want to contact Laser Spine Institute and ask about our minimally invasive facet thermal ablation procedure.
-The procedures performed at Laser Spine Institute are more effective alternatives to other treatments like traditional open back surgery.
-Contact us today for your CT scan or MRI review and to learn more information about our state-of-the-art facilities.
+If you’ve been told you’re a potential candidate for facet disease surgery, reach out to Laser Spine Institute and ask about our minimally invasive facet thermal ablation procedure.
+The procedures performed at Laser Spine Institute are a safer and effective alternative^ to traditional open back surgery.
+Since 2005, we’ve helped thousands of patients find relief, establishing us as the leader in minimally invasive spine surgery.
+Contact us today for more information about our outpatient procedures, state-of-the-art facilities and our caring medical team.